AdobeDocs/experience-manager-cloud-service.en/help/operations/config-pipeline.md

 So that sensitive information need not be stored in source control, configuration files support Cloud Manager *Environment Variables* of type *secret*.
 In fact, for some configurations, including log forwarding, secret environment variables are mandatory for certain properties.

-See Cloud Manager Environment Variables article for how to [define these secrets](/help/implementing/cloud-manager/environment-variables.md).
+See the Cloud Manager Environment Variables article for how to [define these secrets](/help/implementing/cloud-manager/environment-variables.md).

-See the snippet below for an example of how the secret  `${{SPLUNK_TOKEN}}` is used as a token in the configuration.
+The snippet below is an example of how the secret environment variable `${{SPLUNK_TOKEN}}` is used in the configuration.

    ```
    kind: "LogForwarding"